 Tip 2: Be culturally aware

-Visitors can be surprised to fine that churches in Italy have a dress code.
+Visitors can be surprised to find that churches in Italy have a dress code.
 If art destinations are on your itinerary, chances are you’ll be going into churches and you’ll need to pack accordingly.

 The rules are pretty simple – cover up!
 No bare backs, arms or legs, and plunging necklines are out.
 Hats and sunglasses should be removed.
 You’ll find that some places are stricter than others.
 If you’re in a small town, you will probably be able to walk into a church with bare arms, while in other places there’ll be somebody at the entrance checking visitors are properly dressed.